 At Rest at Cypress Lawn: Alexander Morrison (1856-1921)

-His wife, May Benton Treat Morrison (1858-1939), was one of the first females to graduate from the University of California and served as president of the National Association of University Women.
-Known for her civic and philanthropic activities, she was a Director of the College Equal Suffrage League as well as President of the San Francisco Children’s Hospital and a trustee of the California Academy of Sciences in San Francisco and Mills College in Oakland.
-Ms. Morrison donated the 15,000 volume family book collection that became the basis for the Alexander Morrison Memorial Library at the University of California in Berkeley and provided the resources to build the Morrison Planetarium, which today has the largest all-digital dome in the world.
+May Benton Treat Morrison (1858-1939), one of the first women to graduate from the University of California, served as president of the National Association of University Women and was active in civic and philanthropic work.
+She was Director of the College Equal Suffrage League, President of the San Francisco Children’s Hospital, and trustee of the California Academy of Sciences and Mills College.
+She donated the family’s 15,000-volume book collection, forming the core of the Alexander Morrison Memorial Library at UC Berkeley, and funded the Morrison Planetarium, now home to the world’s largest all-digital dome.

 The marble Morrison Sarcophagus features cavorting cherubs.